bracca95/imagenet2mini-labels/README.md

 # Imagenet to miniimagenet labels
-The program provides three files
+The program provides four files
 1. `hide_images.txt` list of images in the val+test set of miniimagenet,
 2. `hide_labels.txt` list of the 16+20 labels in the val+test set of miniimagenet,
 3. `ilsvrc_cleaned.txt` the imagenet-1k train set image list stripped of ALL the samples that belong to the 16+20 val+test classes of miniimagenet.
+4. `ilsvrc_cleaned_labels.txt` corresponding 964 training labels

 ## Motivations
 In a meta-learning/few-shot learning setting there should be no overlap between train/val/test splits.
 So it is important that all the classes seen during training are not seen during the test phase.